tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

         Parameters
         ----------
         visible_dims: int
-            The number of visible dimensions.
+            The number of visible dimentations.

         Returns
         -------